chetzkmr/Particle-Physics-Events-Classification/README.md

     Evaluate model performance using classification reports and cross-validation techniques.
     Feel free to modify the code, experiment with different parameters, or integrate additional models to further enhance the project.

-Contribution:

-Contributions to the project are welcome!
-If you have any ideas for improvements, feature requests, or bug fixes, please feel free to open an issue or submit a pull request.
-Your contributions will be greatly appreciated and will help improve the project for everyone.
-License:

-This project is licensed under the MIT License.
-Contact:

-For any inquiries or questions regarding the project, please feel free to contact [Your Name] at [Your Email Address].

 Thank you for visiting the Particle Physics Event Classification Project repository.
 Happy coding!